walmartlabs/lacinia/docs/tutorial/rating-mutation.rst

 resolved by the mutation; typically, when a mutation modifies a single object, that object is resolved.

-Here, resolving a GameRating didn't seam to provide value, and we arbitrarily decided to instead resolve the BoardGame ... we could have just as easily resolved the Member instead.
+Here, resolving a GameRating didn't seem to provide value, and we arbitrarily decided to instead resolve the BoardGame ... we could have just as easily resolved the Member instead.
 The right option is often revealed based on client requirements.